 Virginia’s ‘One-Bite’ Rule

-The “one-bite” rule means that a dog owner who knew, or should have known, the dangerous propensities of their dog can be held liable when their dog causes injuries.
+The “one-bite” rule means that a dog owner who knew or should have known, the dangerous propensities of their dog can be held liable when their dog causes injuries.
 If an owner did not know, or couldn’t have known, their dog was dangerous, it may be challenging to prove liability under this rule.

 An owner has a few ways of knowing their dog is dangerous.
 For example, perhaps the dog has killed another animal, such as a neighborhood cat.
 In these circumstances, the owner would know that their dog is dangerous.
-In another situation, perhaps the dog has previously shown aggressiveness and hostility – charging at guests, growling and bearing teeth at guests, etc.
+In another situation, perhaps the dog has previously shown aggressiveness and hostility – charging at guests, growling and baring teeth at guests, etc.